Growth of automorphisms of virtually special groups: The complexity-reduction homomorphism

+\begin{ex} Let $\G$ be the graph pictured in \Cref{ex:fix_not_raag} below.
+With a little work, it is possible to use \cite{Hull} to check that $A_{\G}$ is $(\mc{Z}(A_{\G}),\mc{S}(A_{\G}))$--rigid, and so its enhanced JSJ is trivial.
+Nevertheless, the group $\Out(A_{\G})$ is infinite. \Cref{lem:rigid_bounds_otop} guarantees that all outer automorphisms of $A_{\G}$ achieve their top growth rate on a singular subgroup ($\cong F_2\x F_2$ or $\cong F_3\x\Z$). \end{ex}

-\subsection{The complexity-reduction homomorphism}
+\section{The complexity-reduction homomorphism}

-This subsection is devoted to the proof of \Cref{thmintro:exact}: for any virtually special group $U$, the outer automorphism group $\Out(U)$ is boundary amenable, satisfies the Tits alternative, and has finite virtual cohomological dimension.
-The main ingredient will be the complexity-reduction homomorphism provided by \Cref{prop:product_embedding} below.
+This section is devoted to the proof of \Cref{thmintro:exact}: for any virtually special group $U$, the outer automorphism group $\Out(U)$ is boundary amenable, satisfies the Tits alternative, and has finite virtual cohomological dimension (\Cref{cor:exact}).
+The main ingredient is a ``complexity-reduction'' homomorphism, whose existence can be quickly deduced from the enhanced JSJ decomposition constructed in \Cref{sect:JSJ}.
+More precisely, for $G$ special, there is a homomorphism from $\Out(G)$ to a finite product of groups $\Out(P_i)$, where $P_i\leq G$ are lower-complexity special groups (\Cref{prop:product_embedding}).

-First of all, we need to introduce the correct notion of ``complexity'', as the proof of \Cref{thmintro:exact} will be by induction on this quantity.
-For this --- and through most of the coming discussion --- we work with an \emph{actual} special group $G$.
+``Complexity'' is always meant in the following sense.
+Here and through most of the section, we work with an \emph{actual} special group $G$.

-\begin{defn} The \emph{ambient rank} $\ar(G)$ is the smallest integer $r$ such that $G$ can be embedded as a convex-cocompact subgroup of a right-angled Artin group $A_{\G}$ where the graph $\G$ has $r$ vertices. \end{defn}
+\begin{defn} The \emph{ambient rank} $\ar(G)$ is the smallest integer $r$ such that $G$ is a convex-cocompact subgroup of a RAAG $A_{\G}$ where $\G$ has $r$ vertices. \end{defn}

-If $G$ does not virtually split as a direct product, then $\ar(S)<\ar(G)$ for all $S\in\mc{S}(G)$; indeed, $S$ virtually splits as a product, and so it must be contained in a reducible parabolic subgroup of $A_{\G}$.
+If $G$ does not virtually split as a direct product, then $\ar(S)<\ar(G)$ for all $S\in\mc{S}(G)$, by \Cref{prop:S(G)_properties}(2).
+We also need the following.